* This is the Consumer Version. *

 In both types of procedure, the recipient usually goes home the same day.
 After transplantation, people must take antibiotic eye drops for several weeks and corticosteroid eye drops for several months.
 An eye shield, glasses, or sunglasses must be worn.
-Vision is not fully improved for 6 months and as long as 18 months after transplantation.
+Vision is not fully improved for about 18 months after penetrating keratoplasty and for 3 months to as long as 9 months after DSEK.

-A cornea is usually not rejected because it does not have its own blood supply.
+Episodes of mild rejection are common and are easily and successfully treated with corticosteroid eye drops in most people.
+Severe, irreversible rejection (called graft failure) is rare.
+A transplanted cornea is usually not irreversibly rejected because a cornea does not have or need a blood supply.
 It receives oxygen and other nutrients from nearby tissues and fluid.
 The components of the immune system that initiate rejection in response to a foreign substance—certain white blood cells and antibodies—are carried in the bloodstream.
-Thus, these cells and antibodies do not reach the transplanted cornea, do not encounter the foreign tissue there, and do not initiate rejection.
-Tissues with a rich blood supply are much more likely to be rejected.
+Thus, these cells and antibodies do not reach the transplanted cornea, do not encounter the foreign tissue there, and do not initiate severe rejection.
+However, in rare cases where abnormal blood vessels have grown deeply and extensively into the person’s cornea, the transplanted cornea is severely rejected and fails at a higher rate.
+Other organs or tissues in the body with a rich blood supply are much more likely to be rejected.

 The eye, like other living tissues, depends on continual production of new cells to replace old ones.
-One place that this occurs is where the cornea attaches to the conjunctiva (called the limbus).
+One place that this production occurs is where the cornea attaches to the conjunctiva (called the limbus).
 Certain kinds of injuries (for example, severe chemical burns or very severe and prolonged overwearing of contact lenses) damage these limbal stem cells so much that they can no longer produce enough new cells to keep the cornea covered.
 Infection and scarring can then affect the cornea.
 A corneal transplant does not replace the limbal stem cells and thus is of no benefit.